 Also of interest is that Trophy Club has more people living here who work in computers and math than 95% of the places in the US.

-Trophy Club is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Trophy Club is a great place for families with children to consider.
+First of all, many other families with children live here, making Trophy Club a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Trophy Club has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Trophy Club’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small town, Trophy Club doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Trophy Club is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.